-Workforce development and education is a key aspect of manufacturing Institutes and evidence from survey data as well as responses from AMO's workshop participants support that most university research and education programs have shifted away from a process engineering focus (unit operations - separations, mixing, etc.) to a product focus (nano- or biomaterials) in chemical engineering departments.
+Workforce development and education is a key aspect of manufacturing Institutes.
+Evidence from survey data as well as responses from AMO's workshop participants support the need for education and training towards material reuse, recycling, remanufacturing and reprocessing.
 Pilot scale facilities will enable hands-on application for operations and earlier stage R&D facilities and work will enable students to develop industry-relevant knowledge and experience in creating new processes, design unit operations, and scale up technologies.